day8/re-frame/docs/NewREADME.md

 The two sub-cascades 1-2-3 and 4-5-6 have a similar structure.

-In each cascade, it is the 2nd to last domino which computes "descriptions" of mutations required and it is the last domino which actions these descriptions - it does the dirty work.
+In each, it is the 2nd last domino which computes "descriptions" of mutations required, and it is the last domino which does rthe dirty work and realises these descriptions.

-And in both case, you need worry yourself about this dirty work. re-frame looks after those dominoes.
+And in both case, you don't need to worry yourself about this dirty work. re-frame looks after those dominoes.

 ## Code Fragments

-Time to understand this
+Let's now understand this
 domino narrative in terms of code fragments.

 > You shouldn't expect
-to fully grok all the code presented below.
-We're still in overview mode, getting the 30,000 foot view, and detail is missing.
-Plenty of tutorials and examples to follow.
+to completely grok the code presented below.
+We're still in overview mode, getting the 30,000 foot view.
+There are later tutorials for the details.

 **Imagine:** the UI of an SPA shows a list of items.
 This user clicks the "delete" button next to the 3rd item in a list.